 BANKRUPTCY: MNP LTD. CAN HELP

 Bankruptcy is a serious thing to consider.
 It's important to seek impartial advice and hands-on help from a professional who understands how the process works — and how to help you take the right steps to overcome debt problems.
-That's why it's smart to speak to your local MNP LTD. Licensed Insolvency Trustee.
+That's why it's smart to speak to your local MNP LTD. Licensed Insolvency Trustee before declaring bankruptcy.
 Our insolvency team has decades of experience helping individuals come to grips with their finances and reclaim their normal lives.

-If you're receiving harassing phone calls from creditors — or if your earnings are being garnished at source — you may be in a position to declare yourself bankrupt.
+If you're receiving harassing phone calls from creditors — or if your earnings are being garnished at source — you may be in a position to declare bankruptcy.
 You can think of it as a formal, structured process that allows you to start over financially.
 However, there are also repercussions that you should know about.
-Your local MNP LTD. Licensed Insolvency Trustee will explain every aspect of the bankruptcy process, including the drawbacks as well as the benefits.
+Your local MNP LTD. Licensed Insolvency Trustee will explain every aspect of the process, including the drawbacks as well as the benefits of declaring bankruptcy.

 If there's a less drastic solution available to you, you can be sure that we'll explain it in full at your free confidential consultation with an MNP LTD. Licensed Insolvency Trustee.

 What does declaring bankruptcy entail?